Shariful Haque Dalim: 15 August 1975 Bangladeshi coup d'état

 I am Major Dalim speaking; autocrat Sheikh Mujibur Rahman has been killed.
 The army led by Khondaker Mostaq Ahmad has taken over power.
 Curfew has been declared.

 During the speech, he also unofficially announced the proclamation of an Islamic Republic.
 However, this would later be ignored.
+Meanwhile, Brigade Commander Brigadier Quazi Golam Dastgir immediately phoned the radio station and ordered them not to broadcast Dalim's announcement.

 After the coup, Khondaker Mostaq Ahmad succeeded him as the president.
 The new president declared martial law and passed the 1975 Indemnity Act which provided legal protection to those involved in the coup.
 After the killing of then president Sheikh Mujibur Rahman on 15 August 1975, he was reinstated in Bangladesh Army and promoted to the rank of lieutenant colonel and served in the Armed Forces Division for a brief time.

 3 November 1975 Bangladeshi coup d'état

 During the initial stages of Brigadier Khaled Mosharraf's coup, Dalim and Lt.
 Colonel Noor went over to the cantonment to surrender.
 They also negotiated with President Khondaker Mostaq Ahmed on behalf of General Musharraf and Dalim personally tried to convince retired General Osmani and Lt.
 Colonel Rashid to surrender.
 Eventually, he convinced General Musharraf and Colonel Shafaat Jamil to accept a deal wherein all 17 men who planned Mujib's assassination, including Dalim, would go into exile.